-You can get a custom metal credit card by sending your plastic credit or debit card to a metal card with a custom design in a sleek metal or 24K gold finish.
+Choose your design.
+You can change your plastic credit or debit card to metal with a custom design in a sleek metal or 24K gold finish.
 The types of metals that can be used for these cards include chrome, silver, stainless steel and a host of alloys.
-There is a one-time fee of $159 to $169 for basic custom designs such as flags and logos.
-If you’re willing to spend up to $200 or more, you can work with one of the companies’ card designers to create your own fully customized metal card.
+There are basic custom designs as well, such as flags and logos.
+You can also work with one of the companies’ card designers to create your own fully customized metal card.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

-.
+WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
+This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.

 Ad Disclosure: Certain offers that appear on this site originate from paying advertisers, and this will be noted on an offer’s details page using the designation "Sponsored", where applicable.
 Advertising may impact how and where products appear on this site (including, for example, the order in which they appear).
 At WalletHub we try to present a wide array of offers, but our offers do not represent all financial services companies or products.